• Skip to primary navigation

 searing beef in dutch oven

-Gently brown the vegetables for 5 minutes and then return the meat to the pan.
-Stir in the flour for a minute and then add the tomato paste and black pepper.
+Gently brown the vegetables for 5 minutes, and stir in the flour along with the tomato paste and black pepper.

 Cooking the Garnish